 The hCMOS technology developed at Sandia's Microsystems Engineering Science & Applications (MESA) facility is the world's fastest, multi-frame, burst mode imaging sensor capable of capturing images on the nanosecond timescale. hCMOS sensors can detect and image X-rays, visible light, and energetic electron and have been established as a critical tool for the NNSA stockpile stewardship program across nearly all the science campaigns and ICF.
 For thermonuclear burn experiments, hCMOS (in conjunction with SLOS technology) enables time-resolved 3D imaging with sufficient spatial resolution to diagnose failure modes of high convergence implosions.
 In opacity experiments, hCMOS sensors enable time-resolved measurements of the plasma evolution essential for addressing systematic differences between models and data.
 In strength and phase experiments of high pressure plutonium, hCMOS sensors will enable time-sequence measurements on a single shot (instead of using multiple shots to map out the evolution), which improves the accuracy through elimination of shot-to-shot variability and reduces the overall use of Pu on the facilities.
-In hostile environment experiments, high-energy hCMOS sensors will enable more detailed understanding of x-ray source physics through enhanced imaging capability that will improve the fidelity of the x-ray test environment for more precise evaluation of component survivability.
+In hostile environment experiments, high-energy x-ray sensitive hCMOS sensors will enable more detailed understanding of x-ray source physics through enhanced imaging capability that will improve the fidelity of the x-ray test environment for more precise evaluation of component survivability.
 There are now more than 25 diagnostics using hCMOS/SLOS technology.

 hCMOS technology provides three key benefits to many ICF and HED diagnostics and development; multi frame sampling from same pixel (active area), gating out of background, and native radiation tolerance.
 The hCMOS sensors and LLNL developed camera electronics are currently the most radiation tolerance imagers on NIF.
+This radiation tolerance and ability to gate out unwanted background is a growing benefit to the programs for both high yield and high background experiments.